the-lambda-way/proto-lang/README.md

-This example takes the last one step further and generates a tokenizer given a matcher and tokenization algorithm.
+The next example takes the last one step further and generates a tokenizer given a matcher and tokenization algorithm.
 The tokenizer would then be passed a scan_view and return an optional token.

 (Not yet implemented.)